-The purpose of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, specifically focusing on the Hui Process and Meihana Model.
+The objective of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, specifically focusing on the Hui Process and Meihana Model.

 The course is tailored to assist learners apply these models within their clinical practice alongside Māori patients and/or whānau.
 These models promote positive engagement, appropriate care/treatment and health advocacy that support Māori health equity.

-Open to registrars and consultants/fellows of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists only, this course comprises four online learning modules and a one-day on-site training seminar held in Christchurch on 23 November 2020.
+Open to registrars and consultants/fellows of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists only.
+This course comprises online learning modules and one on-site training seminar held in Christchurch on 23 August OR 22 November 2021.

 All learners will complete: